top of page

 Patterns

 Identifying negative patterns in your life allows you to break frustrating cycles.
 Intentional guided explorations of patterns in your life through therapy may help you clearly establish goals with less shame, via proper support.
+No matter where this leads, we encourage clients to seek peace in life by breaking chaotic or otherwise maladaptive patterns with an intentional focus.

 The Past